Verkle Trees

 25-100votes gives~30%savingsTheoretical maximum: Approaches

-60%savings as approaches infinityDiminishing returns: Most gains achieved by
+60%savings as n approaches infinityDiminishing returns: Most gains achieved by

 n=100; further increases yield minimal improvement